wejafoo/bin-go/README.md

 ## Remote/Cloud

-From one of the aforementioned build targets project root, run the following(assumes 'gcloud' is installed locally and able to connect to the targeted cloud project):
+From project root, run the following(assumes 'gcloud' is installed locally and able to connect to the targeted cloud project):

 $   `bingo -remote=stage`